Availability: System Design Concept

 How do we achieve High Availability?

-High availability is the ability of a system to maintain operation despite the failure of components.
-To increase availability, we can use redundancy by duplicating or adding additional hardware (servers or storage) components.
-For example, a system with two identical web servers behind a load balancer can continue operating even if one of the servers goes down, as the load balancer will redirect traffic to the remaining server.
+To increase availability, we can use redundancy by duplicating or adding additional components (servers or storage).
+For example, a system with two identical web servers behind a load balancer can continue operating even if one of the servers goes down because the load balancer can redirect traffic to the remaining server.
 So by adding redundancy, we can make the system more resilient to failure.

-• Passive Redundancy: Here only some of the components (server or storage device) are active at any given time and backup components are available in case of a failure.
-If some component will fail, the backup component will takes over and becomes active.
-This will allow system to continue to operate and maintain availability.
+• Passive Redundancy: Only some of the components are active at any given time and backup components are available in case of a failure.
+If some component fails, the backup component will take over and become active.

-• Active Redundancy: Here multiple active components (servers or storage devices) work simultaneously to perform the task.
-In the event of a failure of one of the active components, the other active components can take over and maintain the availability of the system.
+• Active Redundancy: Multiple active components work simultaneously to perform the task.
+In the event of a failure of one of the active components, the other active components can take over.

-It is important to note that redundancy alone is not enough to guarantee high availability.
-Failure detection mechanisms must also be in place to identify failures.
-This requires regular high-availability testing and the ability to take corrective action whenever one of the components in the system becomes unavailable.
+Redundancy alone is not enough to guarantee high availability.
+Failure detection and alerting mechanisms must also be in place to identify failures.
+For this, we should continuously monitor system health and regularly perform high-availability testing, so that we can take corrective action whenever one of the components in the system becomes unavailable.

 There is a trade-off between the availability of a system and its performance.
-To achieve high availability, we often take measures to implement redundancy or disaster recovery strategies, which can hurt other aspects of system performance (higher latency or lower throughput).
-For example, implementing redundancy may involve replicating data or tasks across multiple resources, which can increase the time it takes to complete a task, resulting in higher latency.
+To achieve high availability, we often implement redundancy or disaster recovery strategies, which can degrade system performance (higher latency or lower throughput).
+For example, implementing redundancy requires replicating data or tasks across multiple resources, which can increase latency.

-Both high availability and fault tolerance are strategies used to achieve high uptime in systems, but they approach the problem differently.
-High availability is about system or component's ability to remain operational and accessible with minimal downtime.
-On other side, Fault tolerance is about system or component's ability to continue functioning normally even in the event of a failure.
+Both high availability and fault tolerance are strategies used to achieve high uptime, but they approach the problem differently.
+High availability is about the system's ability to remain operational and accessible with minimal downtime.
+On the other side, Fault tolerance is about the system's ability to continue functioning normally even in the event of a failure.

-• Fault tolerance involves utilization of multiple systems that run in parallel.
-In the event of a failure in the main system, another system can take over without any loss of uptime.
+• Fault tolerance requires multiple systems that run in parallel.
+In the event of a failure, another system can take over without any loss of uptime.
 This requires advanced hardware that can detect component faults and enable the systems to operate in coordination.
-However, it may take longer for complex networks and devices to respond to malfunctions, and technical issues that result in a system crash may also cause the failure of redundant systems running in parallel, leading to a system-wide failure.
+However, it may take longer for complex networks and devices to respond to malfunctions, and technical issues that result in a system crash may also cause the failure of redundant systems running in parallel.

-• High availability, on the other hand, also uses software-based approach to minimize server downtime rather than relying on hardware redundancy.
-A high-availability cluster uses a collection of servers together to achieve maximum redundancy.
-This can be more flexible and easier to implement than a fault-tolerant system, but it may not provide the same level of protection against system failures.
+• High availability, on the other hand, can also use the software-based approach to minimize server downtime rather than relying on hardware redundancy.
+This can be more flexible and easier to implement but it may not provide the same level of protection against system failures.

 Thanks to Chiranjeev and Navtosh for their contribution in creating the first version of this content.
 If you have any queries or feedback, please write us at contact@enjoyalgorithms.com.
 Enjoy learning, Enjoy system design, Enjoy algorithms!